 A dental visit checkup involves getting both the teeth and dental bones x-rayed.
 The x-ray images will show exactly what is happening beneath the surface, something the naked eyes cannot.
 In that process, it possible to identify underlying problems such as tumors, swelling, tooth decay, and cysts.
 Early detection allows for the right treatment.

 Cancer of the mouth is a grave disease that needs to be treated as soon as possible.
 Failure to diagnose early will give it time to progress, putting your life in danger.
 A dental professional has the knowledge to identify the signs and symptoms of cancer in the early stages.
 Regular dental checkups will allow for early diagnosis and treatment.

-Other than inspecting the tongue, gums and mouth, regular dental checkup present an excellent opportunity for the doctor to check below the jaws for swelling or lumps.
+Other than inspecting the tongue, gums, and mouth, regular dental checkups present an excellent opportunity for the doctor to check below the jaws for swelling or lumps.
 Although they’re not painful, swollen lymph nodes could signal a condition such as cancer helping you seek immediate attention.